PrimeDAO/prime-deals-dapp/README.md

 npm run fetchContracts
 ```

-## Featured Seeds List
+## Featured Deals List

-Prime Launch refers to a list of Seeds that it will display as "Featured" to its users, looking at runtime for this list in the master branch of this repository at [/src/configurations/featuredSeeds.json](https://github.com/PrimeDAO/prime-launch-dapp/blob/master/src/configurations/featuredSeeds.json).
+Prime Launch refers to a list of Deals that it will display as "Featured" to its users, looking at runtime for this list in the master branch of this repository at [/src/configurations/featuredDeals.json](https://github.com/PrimeDAO/prime-launch-dapp/blob/master/src/configurations/featuredDeals.json).

 ## <Pool name="dependencies"></Pool> Dependencies